SJMakin/FuzzWinForms/README.md

 * Add a log file reader class and add it to data collected during the test
 * Add a db of previously seen error
 * Further automate the workflow
+* Add email option to raise errors in support system